 Though rare in West Virginia, earthquakes do happen.
 Know what to do.
 Practice and follow emergency procedures before a disaster strikes.

-“Earthquakes are sudden and unpredictable,” Steve Bonanno, retired dean of the WVU Extension Service said.
+“Earthquakes are sudden and unpredictable,” said Tony Michael, WVU Extension Program Director for Family & Community Development.
 “The best way to stay safe is to educate yourself on what to do during an earthquake.”